 About DBV Technologies

 DBV Technologies is developing Viaskin™, an investigational proprietary technology platform with broad potential applications in immunotherapy.
 Viaskin is based on epicutaneous immunotherapy, or EPIT™, DBV’s method of delivering biologically active compounds to the immune system through intact skin.
 With this new class of non-invasive product candidates, the Company is dedicated to safely transforming the care of food allergic patients.
 DBV’s food allergies programs include ongoing clinical trials of Viaskin Peanut.
-DBV Technologies has global headquarters in Montrouge, France and offices in Bagneux, France, and North American operations in Summit, NJ and New York, NY.
-The Company’s ordinary shares are traded on segment B of Euronext Paris (Ticker: DBV, ISIN code: FR0010417345), and the Company’s ADSs (each representing one-half of one ordinary share) are traded on the Nasdaq Global Select Market (Ticker: DBVT).
+DBV Technologies has global headquarters in Montrouge, France, and North American operations in Summit, NJ.
+The Company’s ordinary shares are traded on segment B of Euronext Paris (Ticker: DBV, ISIN code: FR0010417345) and the Company’s ADSs (each representing one-half of one ordinary share) are traded on the Nasdaq Global Select Market (Ticker: DBVT).

 Forward Looking Statements

-This press release may contain forward-looking statements and estimates, including statements regarding the design of DBV’s anticipated clinical trials, the anticipated timeline for regulatory submissions and trial initiation, potential future interactions with the FDA, the potential benefits of Viaskin™ Peanut DBV’s continued development of epicutaneous immunotherapy the implementation of DBV’s global restructuring plan, potential cost savings anticipated from the global restructuring plan, and DBV’s forecast of its cash runway.
+This press release may contain forward-looking statements and estimates, including statements regarding DBV’s planned regulatory and clinical efforts including timing and results of communications with regulatory agencies, and the ability of any of DBV’s product candidates, if approved, to improve the lives of patients with food allergies.
 These forward-looking statements and estimates are not promises or guarantees and involve substantial risks and uncertainties.
-At this stage, the Company’s products have not been authorized for sale in any country.
-Among the factors that could cause actual results to differ materially from those described or projected herein are risks to site initiation, clinical trial commencement, patient enrollment and follow-up, as well as to DBV’s ability to meet other anticipated deadlines and milestones, presented by the ongoing COVID-19 pandemic; uncertainties associated generally with research and development, clinical trials and related regulatory reviews and approvals; risks related to whether results from a clinical trial will be predictive of the results of future trials; the risk that trials and studies may be delayed and may not have satisfactory outcomes; potential adverse effects arising from the testing or use of DBV’s product candidates; expectations for regulatory approvals to conduct trials or to market products; and DBV’s ability to successfully execute on its restructuring plans.
-Furthermore, the timing of any action by any regulatory agency cannot be guaranteed, particularly in light of the COVID-19 pandemic.
-A further list and description of risks and uncertainties that could cause actual results to differ materially from those set forth in the forward-looking statements in this press release can be found in DBV’s regulatory filings with the French Autorité des Marchés Financiers, DBV’s Securities and Exchange Commission filings and reports, including in the Company’s Annual Report on Form 20-F for the year ended December 31, 2019, and future filings and reports by DBV.
+At this stage, DBV’s product candidates have not been authorized for sale in any country.
+Among the factors that could cause actual results to differ materially from those described or projected herein include uncertainties associated generally with research and development, clinical trials and related regulatory reviews and approvals, including the impact of the COVID-19 pandemic.
+A further list and description of risks and uncertainties that could cause actual results to differ materially from those set forth in the forward-looking statements in this press release can be found in DBV’s regulatory filings with the French Autorité des Marchés Financiers (“AMF”), DBV’s filings and reports with the U.S. Securities and Exchange Commission (“SEC”), including in DBV’s Annual Report on Form 10-K for the year ended December 31, 2020, filed with the SEC on March 17, 2021, and future filings and reports made with the AMF and SEC by DBV.
 Existing and prospective investors are cautioned not to place undue reliance on these forward-looking statements and estimates, which speak only as of the date hereof.
 Other than as required by applicable law, DBV Technologies undertakes no obligation to update or revise the information contained in this Press Release.